Make-School-Courses/MOB-2.2-Game-Development/Lessons/Game-Design/Readme.md

 <!-- v -->

-Was your defined genre of your favorite game correct?
+Was the genre of your favorite game correct? 😬

 <!-- > -->